 Distinct Physiological Interactions

-Research from the National Institutes of Health reveals that CBD and THC interact differently with the human body’s endocannabinoid system.
-While THC binds directly with cannabinoid receptors and produces psychoactive effects, CBD operates through more complex mechanisms, potentially offering wellness benefits without intoxication.
+Research from the National Institutes of Health shows that CBD and THC interact differently with the endocannabinoid system.
+THC binds directly to cannabinoid receptors and produces psychoactive effects.
+CBD works through more nuanced mechanisms, potentially offering wellness benefits without intoxication.

 Potential Health and Wellness Considerations

-Understanding the differences between CBD and THC allows individuals to make more informed choices about their potential health applications:
+Understanding the differences allows people to make more informed choices about potential health applications:

 - THC: Associated with psychoactive experiences and potential recreational use